- Emanuele Casabona

 People looking into work permits and employment visas in Costa Rica may find the process difficult.
 Although the Latin American country is a popular expat destination, many of these expats are either retirees or self-employed workers who earn their income from outside the country.
 This is because Costa Rican law places great importance on employing its citizens and permanent residents before offering jobs to temporary inhabitants.

-How Can I Get a Work Permit in Costa Rica?
+How can I get a work permit in Costa Rica?

-To obtain a work permit in Costa Rica, you must first apply for either temporary or permanent residency.
 Permanent residents may take up employment in Costa Rica without any restrictions.
 Temporary residents will have a harder time and must prove that their position in Costa Rica could not have been filled by a Costa Rican resident or citizen.

 As a special note: expats should be aware that applications are not accepted on the last Friday of the month.